andreijiroh-dev/website/markdown/contact/index.md

 ## Collabs and business partnerships

-Currently not available yet for that, but come back soon if I may changed my mind.
+Currently not available yet for at the moment.

-**Developer or open-source maintainer?** See Open-source work section above.
+**Developer or open-source maintainer?
+Recruiter hiring right now?** See Open-source work and Recap Time Squad section above.

 ## Miscellaneous